-The trajectories generated with the optimal parameters were used in a simulation, considering the dynamic for the robot shown in Fig. 3(b).
-By consider just that the joints should follow the trajectories, no control it was used in these preliminary tests.
-Figures 15, 16 and 17 show the behavior of the joints of the foot, tibia and femur, respectively, subject to the generated trajectories, in absolute angles.
+In these simulations, by consider just that the joints should follow the trajectories, no control it was used in these preliminary tests.
+Figures 10(a), 10(b) and 10(c) show the behavior of the joints of the foot, tibia and femur, respectively, subject to the generated trajectories, in absolute angles.